-- Some ready-made vape products have been found to contain synthetic cannabinoids, where we do not know their effects and could be far more dangerous compared to plant-based cannabinoids.
+- Some ready-made vape products have been found to contain synthetic cannabinoids, which we do not know their effects and could be far more dangerous compared to plant-based cannabinoids.

 - Long-term effects are difficult to determine, as there are few studies on long-term issues.

 Dab rigs are like bongs, except they are designed for the consumption of cannabis extracts (e.g. rosin, shatter, wax, etc.).
 Dab rigs are usually smaller in size and more mechanically complex than bongs to prevent potency loss.
 Dab rigs also require the heating of a metal plate using a torch.